 Let us show something good and wonderful that has happened to you and me.
 We are going to go back to Matthew 20:16-18.

 Matthew 20:16-18 So the last shall be first, and the first last: for many be called, but few chosen.
 And Jesus going up to Jerusalem took the twelve disciples apart in the way, and said unto them, Behold, we go up to Jerusalem; and the Son of man shall be betrayed unto the chief priests and unto the scribes, and they shall condemn him to death.

-Satan has done his work so well, that even God admits that he has succeeded in blinding and deceiving the entire world.
-And so what God does, is that He personally separates some away from their blindness, and God directly, and personally favors a number for His purposes.
+Satan has done his work so well, that even God admits that he has succeeded in deceiving the entire world.
+And so what God does is that He personally separates some away from their deception, and God directly and personally favors a number for His purposes.

 Romans 9:11 For the children being not yet born, neither having done any good or evil, that the purpose of God according to election might stand, not of works, but of him that calls.

 The word "election" appears in that verse.
 It is a noun.
 It is the noun-form of the verb "elect."
 Elect means to select, to pick, to choose, to determine, and to separate.
 This verse is telling us that God personally determined whom He was going to favor for His purposes, and in this case He favored Jacob.
 The same is true for every one of us that God has called, and these people become known in the New Testament, and there are even some references to it in the Old Testament as "the elect."

 Romans 11:5 Even so then at this present time also there is a remnant according to the election of grace.

 Romans 11:7 What then?
 Israel has not obtained that which he seeks for; but the election has obtained it, and the rest were blinded.